OneDrive & Office 365 Integration (Manual Account Linking)

 10. From within the Select an API menu, click Microsoft Graph and click the Select button.

-11. From the Enable Access panel, select the following entries under Delegated Permissions to allow access to OneDrive / SharePoint Online:
+11. From the Enable Access panel, select the following entries under Delegated Permissions to allow access to OneDrive, SharePoint and Teams storage:

 READ DIRECTORY DATA